hparmar2907/hparmar-dataviz-portfolio/critique-by-design.md

 - Who do you think is the intended audience for this?

 - Is there anything you would change or do differently?

+During the sessions, I took notes on participants’ initial reactions, the parts of the visualization that caught their attention, and the specific areas they found confusing or engaging.
+This feedback helped me identify which design choices worked well—such as the comparative panels and the inclusion of a total greenhouse gas line—and which elements needed refinement, like the interactivity instructions and color interpretation.

+Some participants appreciated the color palette, saying it was clear and visually consistent, while others mentioned it was not immediately intuitive what the colors represented.
+Several users really liked that each gas was shown separately, along with an overall “total” panel, since it helped them make clearer comparisons.
+One user suggested improving the interactivity cue by changing the text from “Click a year to compare” to “Click a year on the line to compare”, which would make the action more specific and easier to discover.
+Another pointed out that certain gases followed very similar trends, and removing or combining them might simplify the visualization and reduce visual clutter.

+Below are the detailed results from these interviews, followed by a synthesis of the main feedback themes and how I plan to incorporate those changes into the final redesign.

 Results: